OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/active-directory-b2b-code-samples.md

         static readonly string InviteEndPoint = "https://graph.microsoft.com/v1.0/invitations";

         /// <summary>
-        ///  Authentication endpoint tooget token.
+        ///  Authentication endpoint to get token.
         /// </summary>
         static readonly string EstsLoginEndpoint = "https://login.microsoftonline.com";

         /// <summary>
-        /// This is hello tenantid of hello tenant you want tooinvite users to.
+        /// This is the tenantid of the tenant you want to invite users to.
         /// </summary>
         private static readonly string TenantID = "";

         /// <summary>
-        /// This is hello application id of hello application that is registered in hello above tenant.
+        /// This is the application id of the application that is registered in the above tenant.
-        /// hello required scopes are available in hello below link.
+        /// The required scopes are available in the below link.
         /// https://developer.microsoft.com/graph/docs/api-reference/v1.0/api/invitation_post
         /// </summary>
         private static readonly string TestAppClientId = "";

         /// <summary>
-        /// Client secret of hello application.
+        /// Client secret of the application.
         /// </summary>
         private static readonly string TestAppClientSecret = @"

         /// <summary>
-        /// This is hello email address of hello user you want tooinvite.
+        /// This is the email address of the user you want to invite.
         /// </summary>
         private static readonly string InvitedUserEmailAddress = @"";

         /// <summary>
-        /// This is hello display name of hello user you want tooinvite.
+        /// This is the display name of the user you want to invite.
         /// </summary>
         private static readonly string InvitedUserDisplayName = @"";